 They don't have to succeed to get value out of this.

-Well, I am out there, and I did everything I could to make it possible for you illegals to come here and be unhassled and so you see what I was up against, but I was out there fighting for you.
+Well, I went out there and I did everything I could to make it possible for you illegals to come here and be unhassled and so, but you see what I was up against, but I was out there fighting for you.

-And then they can, you know, show commercials, uh uh TV spots, put out uh press releases with the text of their brilliant floor speeches and uh TV interviews on this and make the same point as if the things passed.
+And then they can show commercials, TV spots, put out press releases with the text of their brilliant floor speeches and TV interviews on this and make the same point as if the things passed.

-So uh it it'll it'll all depend on on what they come out of the conference with, you know, what what what in the Senate bill uh the House eventually decides to accept, or vice versa.
+So it'll all depend on what they come out of the conference with, what in the Senate bill the House eventually decides to accept or vice versa.

-But it's still it's gonna be it's it's apparent now that what comes out of this, if it does become law is gonna be a mess.
+But it's still apparent now that what comes out of this, if it does become law, is going to be a mess.

 There's not going to be real serious enforcement in it, and there's not going to be an attempt.

-If you don't, if you don't make a serious attempt to reduce the numbers of inflow, uh all the rest of this is academic because you're just going to have to deal with it again down the road when it won't be dealt with.
+If you don't make a serious attempt to reduce the numbers of inflow, all the rest of this is academic because you're just going to have to deal with it again down the road when it won't be dealt with.

-This is simply a rehash, a repeat of what went on uh twenty years ago.
+This is simply a rehash, a repeat of what went on 20 years ago.

-In a private meeting in San Francisco last week, said Congressman Gephardt expressed doubt that Democrats will win control of the House this fall.
+Richard Gephardt, former minority leader in the House before Ms. Pelosi, in a private meeting in San Francisco last week, Congressman Gephardt expressed doubt that Democrats will win control of the House this fall.

 He said it or he didn't.

-I mean, he was said it to people.
+I mean, he was set at two people.

-There was a it was a private meeting, but well, anyway, Gephardt's remarks about the upcoming election delivered to a group of investment analysts last Tuesday in Pelosi's district run counter to the predictions of some of his former colleagues who now occupy powerful positions in the Democrat leadership.
+Well, anyway, Gephardt's remarks about the upcoming election, delivered to a group of investment analysts last Tuesday in Pelosi's district, run counter to the predictions of some of his former colleagues who now occupy powerful positions in the Democrat leadership.

 When asked about his comments, Gephardt suggested people might have misconstrued what he said because they had expected him to predict a resounding victory.